'Fear The Walking Dead' season 6B review: the best episodes in years

 As The Walking Dead returns to form during its penultimate season, spin-off Fear The Walking Dead similarly crawls towards improvement.
-The first half of season six pulled the show out of mediocrity, carefully accelerating the pace with some gripping plotlines.
+After a slow start, the final few episodes of season 6A pulled the show out of mediocrity, carefully accelerating the pace with some gripping plotlines.
 Yet it’s hard to escape the feeling we’ve been here before.
 Each post-hiatus revamp brings a new villain to topple, factions to unite or a vital object to track down – before setting up yet another series for zombie fans to hungrily gobble down.

 Fear The Walking Dead isn’t willing to totally reinvent itself in its newest episodes – the first of which airs next week – but the twists and turns it takes are some of the most surprising in years.
 Picking up soon after the midseason finale, we find John Dorie (Garret Dillahunt) at rock bottom, ruing his decision to abandon wife June (Jenna Elfman) and ride off to Janis and Cameron’s secluded cabin out of harm’s way.